 A study published in the Journal of the American College of Nutrition, for example, found that taking a thylakoid-rich spinach extract before breakfast may help reduce hunger and snack cravings and increase satiety for more than 2 hours.

-To incorporate more spinach in your diet, Maguire suggests blending a couple of handfuls into your smoothie, tossing it in your veggie scramble or strata, adding it to soup, or swapping it for romaine lettuce in your salad.
+To incorporate more spinach into your diet, Maguire suggests blending a couple of handfuls into your smoothie, tossing it in your veggie scramble or strata, adding it to soup, or swapping it for romaine lettuce in your salad.

 One study published in the journal Appetite found that eating an apple at the start of a meal may help with weight management.